Signs and Symptoms

 Macroglossia

 Macroglossia refers to a tongue that appears longer and wider.
-There are not currently standard measurements to objectively measure this.
-However an increased size of a tongue will usually lead it to protrude, making its large size obvious.
-An abnormally large tongue is rare, and occurs mainly in children.
-It may impact on an affected individual’s ability to speak, eat and swallow depending on its size.
-In some cases surgery is an option to reduce the size of the tongue.
+There are no currently standard measurements to objectively measure this.
+However, an increased size of a tongue will usually lead it to protrude, making its large size obvious.
+An abnormally large tongue is rare and occurs mainly in children.
+It may impact an affected individual’s […]

 Read more